yitzchak/dicy/docs/comparison-of-builders.md

 ```

 DiCy does not treat the LaTeX rule as a primary rule and all other rules as
-secondary rules.
-This makes it easy to support literate programming or
+secondary rules as [latexmk][] does.
+This makes it easy to support literate
-multistage documents.
-For instance, no further configuration is needed build a
+programming or multistage documents.
+For instance, no further configuration is
-knitr document.
-DiCy will automatically process the file with knitr, then
+needed build a knitr document.
+DiCy will automatically process the file with
-process the result with the usual LaTeX build pipeline.
+knitr, then process the result with the usual LaTeX build pipeline.

 The automatic rule selection of DiCy is based upon log parsing, console output
 and file listings, like [latexmk][].
 DiCy's automatic rule is more comprehensive